We have watched a number of truly fascinating twists in the saga of the fracked gas plant, Mankato Energy Center (MEC)...

 The PUC found that the MEC would have needed to operate at least until the 2030’s in order for customers to see savings from the deal (Source: Utility Dive)

 If the PUC had instead allowed Xcel to rate-base the power plant, then Xcel’s customers would have been responsible to pay the stranded costs if and when Xcel retired the MEC before us Xcel customers could pay it off via our monthly utility bills.
 In general, large fracked gas plants are expected to become stranded assets and outcompeted when the price of storage for renewable power drops far enough.
 Operating the gas plant into the 2030’s risks of not being able to meet Xcel's own critical carbon reduction goals.
-Interestingly enough, Xcel had previously named acquiring MEC as "critical" step toward the utility's 2050 carbon-free goals.
+Interestingly enough, Xcel had previously named acquiring MEC as a "critical" step toward the utility's 2050 carbon-free goals.

 How did Xcel energy respond to the PUC rejecting its preferred plan to buy MEC with ratepayer money?